Review, edit and collaborate on transcriptions easily with Trint's transcript editor

 Overview of editor tools

 Every audio or video you upload and transcribe will open in the Trint Editor, ready to be reviewed and reworked as you see fit.
-Here’s a rundown of the editing tools along the navigation bar above your transcript:
+When you select some text, an in-line toolbar will appear to help you quickly review your transcript.

 Find & Replace allows you to search for one or all instances of a word or phrase.
 A useful editing tool if a word is repeatedly mis-transcribed.